ZedDeeCee/ZedDeeCee.github.io/_posts/2023-09-06-reading-scourge-between-the-stars.md

 Apparently, her reaction was to shudder.
 Again I have no idea why.
 For all I know, she shuddered because of the cold air from the vents.
 Then she pushed her braids back with a beanie.
 I'm imagining her holding a beanie with one hand and pushing her braids back with that hand, but who does that instead of using the hand that isn't holding anything?
 Instead of irrelevant details like these, I'd rather know what she thinks of Watson.

 Unfortunately for me, the whole book is written like this; at a great distance from Jacklyn's mind.
-Here's a few examples from the next page:
+Here are a few examples from the next page:

 > The sight of Otto’s space-pale hand against its artificial skin, the same color as Jacklyn’s, rankled.
 That he had given it his own name rankled worse.